Board of Directors & Staff

 Margaret Boles Fitzgerald (1987) was elected Chair of the Board of Directors of the Luce Foundation in June 2002.
 She is a graduate of Bucknell University.
 She worked for 30 years at Hill, Holliday Advertising, where she directed the company's extensive philanthropic endeavors, and subsequently served as a consultant in higher education at Emmanuel College in Boston, MA.

 She is currently the Director of Corporate and Foundation Relations for Boston HealthCare for the Homeless Program.
-She also serves on the state advisory board for the Salvation Army.
+She also serves on the state advisory board for the Salvation Army, and as a trustee of Andover Newton Theological School.
 She is a past trustee of the Dana Hall School, Boston Ballet, and Big Brothers of Massachusetts Bay; a past board member of Perkins School for the Blind; and chair emerita of Boston's Givers' Group and Associated Grant Makers.

 Terrence B. Adamson

-Elizabeth Broun has served as director of the Smithsonian American Art Museum and its branch museum, the Renwick Gallery, since 1989.
+Elizabeth Broun (2013) served as director of the Smithsonian American Art Museum and its branch museum, the Renwick Gallery, from 1989 to 2016.
 She is responsible for the nation’s premier collection of American art and major exhibition, research, publication, education and new media programs.
 During Broun’s tenure, the museum has become a leader in distance learning, Web-based resources, research databases and new media.
+Also during her tenure, Broun oversaw the comprehensive renovation of the museum’s two historic landmark buildings.
 In addition, the museum has developed a significant national education program.
 Under Broun’s leadership, several new public facilities were created—a visible conservation center, the Luce Foundation Center for American Art, an enclosed courtyard, auditorium, and education center.
 Broun came to Washington in 1983 as chief curator and assistant director of the museum.
 Her research interests include contemporary art, 19th-century art, and prints and drawings.
 Broun earned a doctorate (1976) in art history at the University of Kansas and she holds a Certificate of Advanced Study from the University of Bordeaux, France.

 Mary Brown Bullock